kuromono/cs5331-oauth2/README.md

 # CS5331 Project

-Some testing code used in the CS5331 Project.
+Some experimental code used to demonstrate OAuth 2.0 issues discussed in the CS5331 Project.

+### Implicit Grant Type
+The [implicit](implicit/) folder contains a sample application showing some implicit flow vulnerabilities.
+Modified base code from [authlib/example-oauth2-server](https://github.com/authlib/example-oauth2-server).

+### OAuth Service
+The [service](service/) folder contains TBA.

-## Attribution
+## License

-Example OAuth 2.0 server from [authlib/example-oauth2-server](https://github.com/authlib/example-oauth2-server).
-Copyright (c) 2019, Hsiaoming Yang.
-All rights reserved.
+The licenses from the original code repositories used can be found in the respective folders.
+The modified code within this repository are used for educational purposes only.